seanno/vdj/README.md

 * [standalone](standalone) is a self-contained web server that serves client and server components for a complete solution.
 It depends on the [shutdownhook toolbox](https://github.com/seanno/shutdownhook/tree/main/toolbox) library.

 # building
-Development system requirement is a Linux box with a JDK (v11+), Maven, NodeJS and npm.
+Development system requirement is a Linux box with git, JDK (v11+), Maven, NodeJS and npm.
 JUnit tests require docker to be available and running as well (Azurite is launched in a container to support Azure-related tests).
 ```
 git clone https://github.com/seanno/shutdownhook.git
 git clone https://github.com/seanno/vdj